Entering Canada by air

 If the self-serve kiosk is closed, NEXUS members must use the special services counter or the crew counter, or follow the regular traveller procedure and declare their goods to a border officer.

-All persons entering the United States must complete a Customs Declaration Form (U.S. Customs and Border Protection (CBP) Form 6059B).
+Everyone entering the U.S. must complete a Customs Declaration Form (U.S. Customs and Border Protection Form 6059B).

-To enter the United States as a NEXUS member, follow these instructions:
+To enter the U.S. as a NEXUS member, follow these instructions:

 - Proceed to the self-serve kiosk located in the U.S. preclearance area.